nagarjun96/cse438/README.md

 Installing

-Download zip file cse438-team20-assgn04.zip and unzip in user directory on your machine running linux distribution and you will get the following folders.
+Download below files in user directory on your machine running linux distribution.

-1)Task_1
-2)Task_2
-3)Task_3
+   1)rtes1.c
+   2)Makefile
+   3)report.pdf
+   4)README.md

+Ensure that 666(rw- rw- rw-) file permissions exist for /dev/input/event2.

+you can check by the following command ls -lrt /dev/input/event2.

+else change using
+sudo chmod 666 /dev/input/event2

-Deployment for Task_1
+Deployment
+   TO RUN ON THE HOST
    Open the terminal & go to directory where files in installing part have been downloaded. [cd <Directory name>]

+   Use below commands to compile :

+   1] Run “make” command to compile rtes1.c

+   2] If there is no error then a object file under the name rtes1 will be created.

+   3] Now run the object file using the command “./rtes1”

+   TO RUN ON GALILEO BOARD

+   Open the terminal & go to directory where files in installing part have been downloaded. [cd <Directory name>]

+   In the make file we gave the path as "/opt/iot-devkit/1.7.2/sysroots/x86_64-pokysdk-linux/usr/bin/i586-poky-linux" for compiler

+   if you have a different location then change it.

    Use below command to to compile

-   make
+   make TEST_TARGET=Galileo2

+   Now send the object file to the galileo board using the follwing command (change IP & home accordingly)

+   sudo scp rtes1 root@192.168.0.100:/home

+   Connect to Galileo board with root login

    Mouse events are detected through /dev/input/eventX device file.
-Here header is written for /dev/input/event4 file Check on which file on your board & change in task1.c accordingly.
+Here header is written for /dev/input/event2 file Check on which file on your board & change in rtes1.c accordingly.

-   On Host, ensure that 666(rw- rw- rw-) file permissions exist for /dev/input/event2.
+   On Galileo2 board, ensure that 666(rw- rw- rw-) file permissions exist for /dev/input/event2.

    You can check by the following command